Can I Trademark an Acronym?

 From their Wikipedia page, "Founded in the United States in 1969 to deliver documents between San Francisco and Honolulu; the company expanded its service throughout the world by the late 1970s.
 The company was primarily interested in offshore and inter-continental deliveries, but the success of FedEx prompted their own intra-US expansion starting in 1983."
 (Source)

 Before it was a shipping company known around the globe, DHL started out as the collaboration between Larry Hillblom and his friends Adrian Dalsey and Robert Lynn.
 When it came time to name the company, they simply looked to their last names.
+The initial letters of their last names formed the acronym DHL, which now enjoys robust trademark protection and has become an acronym in connection with DHL's goods and services.

 Other Common Trademark Topics for Business Owners